fpfis/public-documentation/content/docker-images/php/_index.md

 ## Introduction

-The FPFIS Docker images are based on Alpine directly from the PHP-FPM image.
+The FPFIS Docker images are based on the latest Ubuntu LTS with the PHP packages from [Ondrej's PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php).

-Two version are currently supported : `fpfis/http-php:5.6` and `fpfis/httpd-php:7.1`.
+Three version are currently supported : 5.6, 7.1 and 7.2.

 For more informations, consult the following topics :